johnisom/time_manager/README.md

 ## Dependencies

-This relies on python 3.6 or greater (uses f-strings), so make sure you have that installed.
+This relies on python 3.6 or greater (uses f-strings), so make sure you have that installed and accessible with the `/usr/bin/env python3` command.
+If you install python3, it should automatically put that environment variable in, whether its standard Python, Anaconda, or something else.
-Also, if you dont have the path `/usr/bin/python3`, update the shebang at the top of `~/time_manager/time_manager.py` from `#!/usr/bin/python3` to `#!/your/path/to/python/3.6/or/greater`.

 ## Example Usage